Food and drink prohibitions: Poppy seed

-Poppy seeds are used as condiments in many cultures.
+Poppy seeds are used as condiments in many cultures, but the trace amounts of morphine and codeine present in the seeds can lead to a false positive when administering a drug test.
 In Singapore, poppy seeds are classified as "prohibited goods" by the Central Narcotics Bureau (CNB).

 Pigs/pork

 United States Department of Agriculture (USDA) data reports pork as the most widely eaten meat in the world.
-Consumption of pigs is forbidden in Islam, Judaism and certain Christian denominations, such as Seventh-day Adventists.
+Consumption of pigs is forbidden by Islam, Judaism and certain Christian denominations, such as Seventh-day Adventists.
 This prohibition is set out in the holy texts of the religions concerned, e.g. Qur'an 2:173, 5:3, 6:145 and 16:115, Leviticus 11:7-8 and Deuteronomy 14:8.
 Pigs were also taboo in at least three other cultures of the ancient Middle East: the Phoenicians, Egyptians and Babylonians.
 In some instances, the taboo extended beyond eating pork, and it was also taboo to touch or even look at pigs.

 The original reason for this taboo is debated.
 Maimonides seems to have thought the uncleanness of pigs was self-evident, but mentions with particular aversion their propensity to eat feces.
 In the 19th century, some people attributed the pig taboo in the Middle East to the danger of the parasite trichina, but this explanation is now out of favour.
 James George Frazer suggested that, in ancient Israel, Egypt and Syria, the pig was originally a sacred animal, which for that reason could not be eaten or touched; the taboo survived to a time when the pig was no longer regarded as sacred, and was therefore explained by reference to its being unclean.

 More recently, Marvin Harris posited that pigs are not suited for being kept in the Middle East on an ecological and socio-economical level; for example, pigs are not suited to living in arid climates because they require more water than other animals to keep them cool, and instead of grazing they compete with humans for foods such as grains.
 As such, raising pigs was seen as a wasteful and decadent practice.
 Another explanation offered for the taboo is that pigs are omnivorous, not discerning between meat or vegetation in their natural dietary habits.
 The willingness to consume meat sets them apart from most other domesticated animals which are commonly eaten (cattle, sheep, goats, etc.) who would naturally eat only plants.
 Mary Douglas has suggested that the reason for the taboo against the pig in Judaism is three-fold: (i) it transgresses the category of ungulates, because it has a split hoof but does not chew the cud, (ii) it eats carrion and (iii) it was eaten by non-Israelites.

-Most Lebanese Christians also do not eat pork, although religiously they are allowed to do so.
-However, because the ancestors of the Lebanese Christians were Phoenicians, they still think that pigs are filthy.